 Saving Country Music primarily focuses on traditional and independent country music, but also covers many forms of roots music, including bluegrass, folk, Americana, singer/songwriter artists, rockabilly, and blues.
 First and foremost, Saving Country Music is an advocate for the independent approach to music, and the fostering of community through grassroots efforts.

 Even though Saving Country Music is a music-based website, it works from the core principles that the focus should be people first, then music, and that music is just the excuse to explore deeper issues throughout culture.

-How Saving Country Music Got Started
+How Saving Country Music Began

-It all started in April of 2008 as a blog on a MySpace site that was initially called “Free Hank III.”
-The initial point of Free Hank III and freehank3.org was to put pressure on Shelton Hank Williams III’s label Curb Records to release his albums.
-Hank III had been lip locked by a provision in his contract that stipulated he could not speak out against Curb, so Free Hank III was an organization of Hank III fans, DJ’s, podacsters, and other musicians who spoke out against Curb Records on Hank III’s behalf.
-In July of 2008, Free Hank III helped win the release of Hank III’s album Damn Right,Rebel Proud, and on January 1st, 2010, Hank III was finally completely released from his contractual obligations with Curb, marking the end of Free Hank III.
+Saving Country Music was founded in April of 2008 as a blog on MySpace called “Free Hank III.”
+Free Hank III and freehank3.org were formed to put pressure on Hank Williams III’s label Curb Records to release his albums.
+Hank III had been lip locked by a provision in his contract that stipulated he could not speak out against Curb, so Free Hank III was an organization of Hank III fans, DJ’s, podacsters, and other musicians who spoke out against Curb Records on Hank III’s behalf to pressure the label to release his music in a timely manner.